tercasaskova311/portfolio/_pages/about.md

 ---

 My path into **data science**  and tech world wasn’t a straight line.
 It began on mountain trails and race circuits.
 Before I ever wrote a line of code, I was a **professional mountain biker** competing at the world cup level, where I became a **Junior Vice-World Champion** and multiple-time Czech national champion.
-Later, I studied **marketing**, learning how to tell the story behind numbers.

 These experiences might seem far apart.
 However they share the same foundation, real, lived discipline, focus, and the drive...
 For me, discipline isn’t a catch phrase.
 It’s something I’ve practiced daily.
 Through years of training, recovery, constant improvement.
 That same mindset now stays with me, when I learn, build, and solve problems in data science.
 I simply do things with my all 100%.